comperiosearch/elasticsearch-uio-demo/examples/first-example-first-tweet.md

 Prerequisites
 --------------
-* Running node of elasticsearch (again, simply do: bin/elasticsearch)
+* Running instance of elasticsearch (again, simply do: bin/elasticsearch)
-* curl
+* cURL

 In this example, we will manually (1) create an index, (2) index some tweets and (3) write a couple of queries.